Continental Army: Officers and men

 Soldiers in the Continental Army were volunteers; they agreed to serve in the army and standard enlistment periods lasted from one to three years.
 Early in the war, the enlistment periods were short, as the Continental Congress feared the possibility of the Continental Army evolving into a permanent army.
 The army never numbered more than 48,000 men overall and 13,000 troops in one area.
-The turnover proved a constant problem, particularly in the winter of 1776–77, and longer enlistments were approved.
+The turnover proved a constant problem, particularly in the winter of 1776–1777, and longer enlistments were approved.
 As the new country (not yet fully independent) had no money, the government agreed to give grants to the soldiers which they could exchange for money.
 In 1781 and 1782, Patriot officials and officers in the Southern Colonies repeatedly implemented policies that offered slaves as rewards for recruiters who managed to enlist a certain number of volunteers in the Continental Army; in January 1781, Virginia's General Assembly passed a measure which announced that voluntary enlistees in the Virginia Line's regiments would be given a "healthy sound negro" as a reward.

 The officers of both the Continental Army and the state militias were typically yeoman farmers with a sense of honor and status and an ideological commitment to oppose the policies of the British Crown.
-The enlisted men were very different.
-They came from the working class or minority groups (Irish, German, African American).
+Meanwhile, the enlisted men largely came from the working class or minority groups, namely English, Ulster Protestant, or African descent.
+Up to a fourth of Washington's army were of Scots-Irish (English and Scottish descent) Ulster origin, many being recent arrivals and in need of work.
 They were motivated to volunteer by specific contracts that promised bounty money; regular pay at good wages; food, clothing, and medical care; companionship; and the promise of land ownership after the war.
-They were unruly and would mutiny if the contractual terms were not met.
-By 1780–1781, threats of mutiny and actual mutinies were becoming serious.
-Upwards of a fourth of Washington's army were of Irish origin, many being recent arrivals and in need of work.
+By 1780, more than 30,000 men served in the Continental army, but the lack of resources and proper training resulted in the deaths of over 13,000 soldiers.
+By 1781–1782, threats of mutiny and actual mutinies were becoming serious.